alangaraujo/web-scraping/README.md

+# Deprecated due to GitHub front-end page changes - For evaluating purposes only

 # Web Scraping API

-This API is intended to make a raw access to public repositories from a Git Provider (i.e GitHub) and collect information from its files.
+This API was intended to make a raw access to public repositories from a Git Provider (i.e GitHub) and collect information through front-end http file calling.

 ## How to run